-All face-to-face seminars are held at Liverpool Hope University's main campus, Hope Park.
-The campus is situated four miles from the city centre and just 4.5 miles from Liverpool John Lennon airport.
-Hope park offers superb academic and support facilities, including a library with extended opening hours, computer and wi-fi access, a gym and sports centre, and a careers service for advice on part-time work opportunities and post-study careers.
+Teaching is delivered at Liverpool Hope University's main campus, Hope Park.
+The campus is situated just four miles from the city centre and offers superb academic and support facilities, including a library with extended opening hours, computer and wi-fi access, a gym and sports centre, and a careers service for advice on part-time work opportunities and post-study careers.